ShaoMun/stablex-iota/WHITEPAPER_CHARTS.md

 8. Cross-Chain Bridge Flow
 9. Price Feed Architecture

 Each chart has a placeholder in the whitepaper with detailed requirements and descriptions.
-Replace the placeholder divs with actual chart images or components once the charts are ready.
+Replace the placeholder div with actual chart images or components once the charts are ready.